Demographic Changes Are Real, More Reason We Need a ‘Manifesto’ in Fostering a United Love of Country

 Differing from Gendron, some will espouse the language of violence on social media but have enough concern about their future to avoid physically lashing out at people they believe are the root of America’s social, cultural and political challenges.

 And then many might be concerned about mass immigration transforming the country—and no, not just from Central or Southern America but every country, including those in Europe.
 Such opinions do not stem from a place of hostility and disgust but genuine concern about the state of the nation.
-They might believe that those entering the United States should want to champion and live by the ideals of America as enshrined in the Constitution—the core of which was influenced by the Magna Carta and the English Bill of Rights of 1689, possible Dutch writings, Greco-Roman philosophy and Christian teachings, and the Declaration by John Locke.
+They might believe that those entering the United States should want to champion and live by the ideals of America as enshrined in the Constitution—the core of which was influenced by the Magna Carta and the English Bill of Rights of 1689, possible Dutch writings, Greco-Roman philosophy and Christian teachings, and the works of John Locke.

 We live through unprecedented, challenging times where political polarization is reportedly reaching a “tipping point” and a divisive topic involves mass, often illegal, immigration.
 Yet, amongst all this infighting, let us not forget that America’s youth needs to be protected, championed and reminded of their extraordinary heritage that might have never occurred without the will and sacrifice of their political ancestors.